metamorph-inc/openmeta-mms/docs/source/reference_modeling/domains/fea/fea_create_openmeta_component.rst

 In this first section, we will build a 3D component.
 Engineers often use multiple types of analysis software to test their designs.
 This practice takes time; you need to learn each piece of software and compose a model for each one that will test for a parameter.
-However, Metamorphosys tools allow you to run multiple types of analyses by composing just one model.
+However, OpenMETA tools allow you to run multiple types of analyses by composing just one model.

-In the Metamorphosys tools, we start a design by instantiating components and joining their interfaces, yielding a **Component Assembly**.
+In the OpenMETA tools, we start a design by instantiating components and joining their interfaces, yielding a **Component Assembly**.
 We call this process *composition*.
 From this composed design, we can generate new models and run analyses.